Leisure

 Manx Wildlife Trust provide boardwalks suitable for easy access including wheelchairs at their Close Sartfield site in Ballaugh.
 Grid ref: SC358955:

-Sailing for the Disabled: Sailing for the Disabled offers adults and children with conditions that affects their day to day life, whether it is physical mental or emotional the opportunity of sailing on our own boat Pride of Mann III.
+Sailing for the Disabled offers adults and children with conditions that affects their day to day life, whether it is physical, mental or emotional, the opportunity of sailing on their boat Pride of Mann III.
 You do not need any previous experience of sailing – some have never been in a yacht before.
-It is a sport that may be tried at any age and with virtually any disability, including people in wheelchairs and those with visual and hearing impairment. email membership@sftd-iom.com Tel.
-471666 Email Membership@manx.net
+It is a sport that may be tried at any age and with virtually any disability, including people in wheelchairs and those with visual and hearing impairment.
+Email: secretary@sftd-iom.com Tel.
+471222.
+Email: membership@sftd-iom.com to join

 Computer